-Intermittent stream: A stream that only flows during part of the year.
+Intermittent stream: A stream that flows during only part of the year.

 Intermodal: Transportation that involves more than one mode (e.g., walking, bike, auto, transit, taxi, train, bus, and air) during a single journey.

 Invertebrate: Organism lacking a vertebral column.